rdennis125-personal/practx-io/practx-swa/README.md

 ### GitHub Actions

-A workflow at `.github/workflows/azure-static-web-apps.yml` deploys the app whenever changes are pushed to the `main` branch.
-The workflow expects a repository secret named `AZURE_STATIC_WEB_APPS_API_TOKEN` generated from the Azure portal for the Static Web App.
+A workflow at `../.github/workflows/azure-static-web-apps.yml` deploys the app whenever changes are pushed to the `main` branch.
+The workflow expects a repository secret named `AZURE_STATIC_WEB_APPS_API_TOKEN_MANGO_HILL_0CB59961E` generated from the Azure portal for the Static Web App.

 ### Azure DevOps Pipelines